s-opitz/eisenstein_series/README.md

    ```
    You can now use the code by starting sage from this directory.

--  B) Sage worksheet:
+-  B) Use the code in CoCalc, (https://cocalc.com):

+   This is a nice possibility to try out the programs
+   if you don't have sage installed.

-   We have put the most important functions into a sage worksheet.
+   Load the file integer_lattice.py into a project.
-   TODO:
+   Start a sage worksheet and proceed as in the tutorial.
+   This is enough to try out the most important algorithms.
+   If the other files are needed, also load them into the project.

 Tutorial
 ========